Luxury San Diego Inpatient Residential Programs

 Entering an inpatient program can be a daunting process.
 You are leaving behind your life outside of the treatment facility, including your family, friends, work, and home.
 Though this treatment program is only temporary, it is a large commitment of both time and resources.
 Having a better understanding of what to expect prior to entering an inpatient treatment program can help alleviate any anxiety you might be feeling and allow you to embrace the opportunity for change that an inpatient treatment program represents.

 Most inpatient treatment programs begin with a supervised detox process.
-Detox is the process through which any remaining traces of drugs or alcohol are removed from your body.
+San Diego detox is the process through which any remaining traces of drugs or alcohol are removed from your body.
 Detox provides an important foundation from which you can begin the true work of recovery.
 Following a brief detox process, you’ll begin to take part in the recovery program itself.

 Our inpatient treatment programs take a holistic approach to addiction treatment.
 We believe that conquering addiction involves both the mind and body in unison.
 As such, throughout our program, you’ll take part in classes that teach you the skills to understand your body better and uncover the thought processes that gave rise to your addiction in the first place.
 You’ll have the opportunity to build new skills, while also taking part in group and individual therapy sessions that can help you grapple with your addiction.
 Throughout the inpatient treatment program, you’ll have the opportunity to build out a network of like-minded peers and medical professionals who are invested in your successful recovery.